saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       <p>
-        There are several hypothesis as why sapiens succeeded but not neanderthals even though neanderthals were physically stronger and faster in short distance running.
-Despite these advantages, Neanderthals didn't succeed as a species.
-Some of the hypotheses about why include: Violence from modern humans, diseases, competitive exclusion, inbreeding, climate change, or a combination of these...and more!
+        There are several hypothesis as why sapiens succeeded but not neanderthals, even though neanderthals were physically stronger and faster in short distance running.
+Some of the hypotheses include: Violence from modern humans, diseases, competitive exclusion, inbreeding, climate change, or a combination of these...and more!
       </p>
       <p>
         The one hypothesis that relates to this article is <b>brain power</b>.
 Neanderthals had brawn, but humans had the advantage in brains.
 Sapiens brains were built to support more complex functions such as creativity, communication and imagination.
 Imagination, the ability to believe myth and fiction, and the ability to pass along stories became our ancestors biggest advantage.